R-js/libRmath.js/README.md

 #### Summary

-libRmath.js port of its `R` counterpart contains functions related to 21 distributions, 4 special function types (`Bessel`,`Gamma`,`Beta`), 7 uniform PRNG's and 6 normally distributed PRNG's.
-The output produced by the ported function have full fidelity with their R counterpart and this is _VERIFIED_ by the many examples in this document.
+libRmath.js port contains all functions implemented in R `nmath` counterpart:

+* probability and quantile functions related to 21 distributions.
+* functions to work with `Special functions  in mathematics` (`Bessel`,`Gamma`,`Beta`).
+* 7 uniform PRNG's. (same sequence in R for the same initial seeding).
+* 6 normally distributed PRNG's. (same sequence in R for te same initial seeding).

-Like in R, it becomes trivial to implement hypothesis test with this library (example: `ANOVA` uses the F-distribution).
-Tukey HSD uses `ptukey` functions. etc.
+With this library it becomes trivial to implement hypothesis testing in javascript, calculating p-values and (1 - α) confidence intervals. (`ANOVA` uses the F-distribution.
+Tukey HSD uses `ptukey` functions. etc).

 All functions in `libRmath.so` has been re-written to `Javascript` (`Typescript`).
 Use the library with either vanilla `Javascript` or `Typescript`.